 With a noncustodial wallet you’ll receive a private key that you must store in your own safe keeping – offline rather than on your computer.
 Provided you own the private key and don’t share it with anyone, the corresponding assets are yours to control and spend.

 This means there’s no risk of losing your coins even if you misplace your phone or laptop or delete the software in question — as long as you have your private key!

 Noncustodial wallets include:

-Due to the decentralised nature of cryptocurrency, by having full control over the ‘private keys’ of your crypto wallet, no one can ‘break in’ to steal your funds (at least not with today’s standards in cryptography).
+Due to the decentralized nature of cryptocurrency, by having full control over the private keys of your crypto wallet, no one can break in to steal your funds (at least not with today’s standards in cryptography).

 However this comes with a drawback.
 If you lose your private keys, there is no ‘password reset’ or company, bank or agent who can retrieve it for you.

 That’s why a large majority of cryptocurrency owners choose to use an independent custodial service such as Kriptomat to private secure wallets with the benefit of password protection.
 That is, by proving your identity, you can gain access to your Kriptomat wallet to access your cryptocurrency.